 Of course you would!
 I couldn’t agree more.

 Believe me!
 I’ve done this for years with my investments and blogging.
-Even though it took a while to build both up, it’s pretty great to see them generating money without me having to do much to keep them going.
+Even though it took a while to build both up, nowadays it’s pretty great to see them generating money without me having to do a lot to keep it going.

-In each of our passive income examples above, the earnings could literally be made while you are at your normal job, relaxing, or even sleeping.
-Only slight or minimal maintenance would be necessary.
+But that’s not true with passive income strategies.
+In each of our examples above, the earnings could be amplified to no limit.
+Earnings could be made while you are at your normal job, relaxing, or even sleeping.

 How Passive Income Works